 The research opportunities at the Cleveland Clinic are outstanding – and thus all fellows are expected to be productive in clinical research throughout their fellowship.
 You will have access to our multiple institutional databases, electronic medical record which houses our massive clinical experience, and national databases.

-All fellows are required to carry out a prospective research project as part of the advanced endoscopy fellowship program.
-This will usually be a clinical project but may also involve basic science research.
+All fellows are required to carry out a prospective research project as part of the advanced endoscopy fellowship program under the direction of an experienced mentor and in concert with other members of the advanced endoscopy group.
+This will usually be a clinical project but may also involve translational opportunities with Cleveland Clinic's Lerner Research Institute which has significant dollars in NIH funding.
 All projects will be conducted under the close supervision and mentoring of a staff member experienced in research.
 There is a broad spectrum in choice of topics.

 Other opportunities for case reports, book chapters, other research projects and writing will be encouraged during the advanced endoscopy fellowship.
 A manuscript suitable for submission for publication must be submitted to the Program Director no later than June 1 of the year of the advanced endoscopy fellowship as a requirement for completing the advanced endoscopy fellowship.